nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **:information_source: Note**<br>

-Autocomplete index only works for the `EDIT` and `DELETE` commands.
+Autocomplete index only works for the `Edit` and `Delete` commands.

 </div>